-Along with your loving care, movements your baby naturally does in the first year are nature’s design for your baby to develop every aspect of herself.
+Along with your loving care, the movements your baby does naturally in the first year are nature’s design for your baby to develop every aspect of herself.
 Movement is your baby’s first language.
 When you learn to read your baby’s gestures and movement cues, then you can provide opportunities for your baby to fulfill all that she is capable of learning.

 Moving toward milestones

 Is your baby delayed in meeting milestones, or skipping some altogether?
 Is she distressing in tummy time?
 Is he averse to cuddling?
 Not looking at people’s eyes?
 Not rolling yet?
 Unable to come in and out of sitting on his own?
 Skipping belly crawling?
 Scooting on her bottom instead of crawling?
 Crawling with only one knee down?
 Skipping 4 legged crawling and coming up to stand?
 Each of these has its own timetable, sequencing in and building on prior experiences.
 You can learn simple ways to help your child fulfill each of his milestones.

 Developmental movements shape the core organization of the mind and the body.
 Doing these early movements makes a difference for your child’s future.
 Of course your child will still come up to walking, and develop in many ways.
 By helping your baby with developmental movements, you can create optimal ease for his busy mind and adept body.

 When children skip early developmental moves, he may find many future activities more difficult; including emotional balance and good attention, reading and math, as well as coordination and grace in athletics.

 - Connect essential brain networks for cognition & thinking skills

 - Build core strength & balanced alignment